kilo-gram/algorithm-snippet/README.md

 This snnipet in vscode is written by me.
-And, i've referred to this template https://github.com/ShahjalalShohag/code-library.
+And, whenever i write or modify this, i refer to this template https://github.com/ShahjalalShohag/code-library.